Pragma-Project/.github/profile/README.md

 Pragma is also a programming language designed to express kernel-level concepts in terms that read more like intent than implementation.
 The idea is that you shouldn't need to swim through millions of lines of C to understand or modify how your system behaves.

 The language is relaxed about the things that don't matter — delimiters, indentation rules, inlining conventions — and precise about the things that do.
 Standard and Base Pragma are the same language; Base just adds memory and hardware primitives.
+It lightly holds back the beginners to expose them to the necessities for 99% of them, and leaves the door open for them to take the lower road with more pain but more power.

 You can write readable policy logic and hardware register writes in the same file:

 ```
 // standard — readable policy logic